nus-cs2103-AY2223S1/tp/docs/team/joosxi.md

     * (#100): Update Developer Guide for edit command
     * (#190): Enhancements to User Interface
     * (#197): Add test cases for FindCommandTest
+    * (#216): Update User Guide for attendance command and step-by-step example for multiple commands
+    * (#219): Update User Guide by resizing big images

 * **Project management**:
   * `to be added soon`